 Electronic voting machines for Shura polls

-MUSCAT, JULY 8 – Electronic voting machines will be used for the first time in all the polling stations for the Majlis Ash’shura elections.
-The electronic voting system, which is called Sawtak or “your voice”, consists of a touch screen, in which the procedures and steps of the election are determined, so that the voter can choose his candidate easily.
-The under-secretary in the Ministry of Interior and the chairman of the Supreme Committee for the Elections of the Shura Council Members, signed a contract for the electronic voting system on Sunday.
+Muscat: Electronic voting machines will be used for the first time in all the polling stations for the Majlis Ash’shura elections.
+The electronic voting system, which is called “your voice”, consists of a touch screen, in which the procedures and steps of the election are determined, so that the voter can choose his candidate easily.